Code-Institute-Submissions/Studio-50-2/README.md

 * **Images**:  Girl1-gym- (https://www.google.com/url?sa=i&url=https%3A%2F%2Fwww.shape.com%2Ffitness%2Fworkouts%2Fleg-workouts%2Fkettlebell-squat-variations&psig=AOvVaw2SZV4DAzds3Ye_pmoVpT12&ust=1610373690799000&source=images&cd=vfe&ved=2ahUKEwjDqtHPw5HuAhU7ZRUIHRfYDuQQr4kDegUIARCGAQ
     gym2- image - https://aaptiv.com/magazine/functional-training)

 * **Code for outlay and website set up**: Code Institute videos on CSS Fundamentals and User Centric Frontend Development.
+The "whiskey store project" was used for code too.

 * **Code for timetable**: https://www.bootdey.com/snippets/view/time-table - I used the code for the timetable from this webiste and amended it to make the timetable.